 - Q38: Government Policy

 - Q42: Alternative Energy Sources

 - Q58: Government Policy

-Analysis of Competition Policy and Sectoral Regulation, Martin Peitz, and Yossi Spiegel (eds.), Now Publishers Inc. Boston-Delft, 2014, pp. 339–363
+Analysis of Competition Policy and Sectoral Regulation, sous la direction de Martin Peitz et Yossi Spiegel, Now Publishers Inc. Boston-Delft, 2014, p.
+339–363